ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/Congo_Forest_Mapping_STAC/README.md

-# ETL Workflow for Deforestation Monitoring in the Congo Basin (Forest Cover Change Analysis)
+# ETL Workflow for Deforestation Monitoring in the Congo Basin.

 ## Project Overview
 This project demonstrates an ETL workflow for ingesting and processing geospatial data, specifically focusing on monitoring deforestation in the Congo Basin using Sentinel-2 satellite imagery.